By Mike Markowitz for CoinWeek …..

 Many collectors would like to own a coin of the famous Genghis Khan.
 Even the humble copper jitals can sell for a few hundred US dollars in high grade, and the gold and silver issues command high auction prices, especially if the Khan’s name is clearly legible.

 For collectors on a more modest budget, we might note that Genghis Khan’s portrait appears on modern banknotes of Mongolia.

 The only comprehensive modern catalog of the coinage of the Mongol Khans is Nyamaa (2005) a privately-published, bilingual English/Mongolian edition (the English is a bit rough).
-Apparently it’s out of print, but copies can be found for $85-100.
+It’s out of print, apparently, but copies can be found for $85-100.